Aros-Technology-Studio/AST-Aros-Financial-Paradigm/01_coin_engine/coin_emission_model.md

 ## Core Emission Principles

-- **No Pre-mining**: No coins are created at launch or reserved for founders or institutions.
+- **No Pre-allocation**: No coins are created at launch or reserved for founders or institutions.
 - **No Fixed Supply**: AROS Coin does not enforce a hard cap.
 Instead, supply is organically regulated by network demand and usage intensity.
 - **Emission by Transaction Processing**: Coins are generated *only* as a result of real transactions processed on the decentralized network.
 Each verified transaction pays a small fee, which is then distributed as emission across processing nodes.